EDUCBA Logo

 Conclusion

-IF function is the control function available in MySQL that provides us with the capability to execute and perform certain tasks or define the behaviour of working of MySQL statements based on certain conditions.
-If the condition evaluates to true then some code will get execute and if condition results in false some other code will get execute.
-If the function can be used in query statements, manage NULL values of the columns, use it along with aggregate functions in which we can define the expression.
+Suppose function is the control function available in MySQL that provides us with the capability to execute and perform specific tasks or define the behavior of working of MySQL statements based on certain conditions.
+When the condition is true, certain code will be executed.
+On the other hand, if the condition is not true, another set of code will be carried out.
+This function is applicable in query statements and can handle NULL values in columns.
+Let’s collaborate on defining expressions with aggregate functions.
 Note that the expression should evaluate to a boolean value.
-The if function can be embedded in the SELECT query statements to retrieve the results on conditional basis and the expressions can be defined on column values, literals, numbers, strings, booleans and many more.
+You can embed the IF function within SELECT query statements to retrieve results based on specific conditions.
+The IF function allows you to define expressions using various types of values, including column values, literals, numbers, strings, and booleans.

 Recommended Articles